 - results of audiologic testing of infants identified with hearing loss,

 - reports on initiation of intervention services, and

 - results of follow-up and testing on children served under the state's medical assistance program under Human Resources Code, Chapter 32, who are eligible for services and hearing aids through the Department of Health's Program for Amplification for children of Texas.

-All children enrolled in a facility shall be screened for vision and hearing problems in pre-kindergarten, kindergarten, first, third, fifth, and seventh grades before May 31 of each year.
+All children enrolled in a facility shall be screened for hearing problems within 120 days of enrollment in pre-kindergarten and kindergarten.
+Children in first, third, fifth, and seventh grades must be screened during those grade years.